 Consider what amount you can afford to pay back each month, and how long it would take you to pay your loan back in full based on that figure.
 You can then compare your minimum loan term to the options offered by individual lenders to find relevant products.

-In very rare cases a lender may allow you to use your car as security, although homeowner loans bad credit are far more common and use your home itself as security.
+In very rare cases a lender may allow you to use your car as security, although it is a lot more common for loans to be issued to those who own their own home.

 A loan secured on property means the bank can repossess your house as compensation if you were not able to keep up with repayments.

 This means you should only consider taking out home credit loans if you're confident you won't have problems with repayment otherwise you could face losing our house if you fall behind.

 Once you've found which loans match your specific needs, you can use our secured loan bad credit comparison table to find the cheapest options.
 Overall, even secured loans for very bad credit can be affordable if you shop around and compare loans that match your specific priorities.

 Bear in mind that long term loans with bad credit may receive lower interest rates, but over a long period they'll add up to being slightly more expensive.
 So, aim to balance what you can afford to pay monthly against paying the balance off as quickly as you can to get the best deal.